EKGF/dprod/concept/README.md

 ![data product descriptor components](./dcat-dpds-mappings.png)

-## DPDS and DCAT integration ideas
+## DPDS and DCAT integration ideas (tobe discusses...)

-We can consider to define A DCAT profile to add to the basic specification the concepts that are important to rapresent a semantic data product and that are now missing (ex. data product).
+We can consider to define A *DCAT profile* to add to the basic specification the concepts that are important to rapresent a semantic data product and that are now missing (ex. `data product`).
 A DCAT profile is a specification for a data catalog that adds additional concepts and constraints to DCAT.

 Once the new profile will be in place a data product defined using DPDS will be easly transpilled into a product defined in DCAT.
-Transplling can be performed by each data product through one of its discoverability ports.
-The actual implementation of the transpilling procedure can be delegated by the data product to a sidecar library.
-The undelying platform can finally use the DCAT definition exposed by the discoverability port of each known product to build a shared catalog of all resources that compose the mesh (data marketplace).
+Transplling can be performed by each data product through one of its `discoverability ports`.
+The implementation of the transpilling procedure can be delegated by the data product to a sidecar library.
+Subsequently, the underlying platform can utilize the DCAT definition exposed by the discoverability port of each known product to construct a shared catalog encompassing all the resources that constitute the data mesh.

+While this approach is valuable, it does not fully constitute a genuine data marketplace.
+In fact, potential consumers primarily search for business concepts rather than specifically looking for data products, APIs, or schemas.
+Their initial focus is on identifying the desired business concepts, and only afterwards do they seek data products that expose those concepts.
+At this stage, consumers can choose which product(s) they want to consume based on their preferences for APIs, exposed schemas, and declared SLO/SLA (Service Level Objectives/Agreements).
+Currently, DPDS lacks a concept similar to a dataset, and the dataset concept in DCAT is somewhat limited.
+It merely represents a resource with a small set of additional properties that describe the scope of the exposed data.
+I believe that a semantic data product should expand upon this concept to provide a semantic description of the exposed data, linking the physical schema with the corporate ontology or semantic graph.
+The overall idea is to distribute data generation and processing across data products to enhance scalability while centralizing semantic modeling to ensure order and interoperability.